cpske/ISP/testing/index.md

 3. Exhaustive testing is impossible

-4. You will never know when you have found the last bug -- cannot guarantee software is defect=free
+4. You cannot know when you have found the last bug -- cannot guarantee software has zero defects

-5. It takes more time than you have to test less than you would like
+5. Testing takes more time than you have, even to test less than you would like

 6. You will run out of time before you run out of test cases
-   * If that's not true, you should be looking for more test cases
+   - If that's not true, you should look for more test cases

 ## Web Testing